ejr4mhs/node/README.md

 - [Week 1](./week-1): **What is Data Science?**
     - [Welcome Survey](https://forms.gle/rNWabuQsRDWTXhxB8)
     - Walk through the data science process with a Crime dataset
-    - *Lab*: Setup tools for the semester
+    - *Lab*: Introduction to Project 1
 <!--
 - [Week 2](./week-2): **Panda, Panda, Panda**
     - What is a DataFrame?
 Learn the lingo of Pandas with masks, chaining, and groupbys